robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

-So, after reading the two links provided in that note (one of which tells you absolutely nothing about how to solve the problem you just saw, and only serves to make you more confused and frustrated), you install 200MB worth of data just to compile arrow functions and array spreads so they actually work in your environment.
+So, after reading the two links provided in that note (one of which tells you absolutely nothing about how to solve the problem you just saw, and only serves to make you more confused and frustrated), you install 200MB worth of data[^2] just to compile arrow functions and array spreads so they actually work in your environment.
 You also need to create some kind of text file that you have no idea where to, which format, or how it gets used, because nothing anywhere in the linked pages (or any page in the documentation) says a thing about it.